gravitational/protoc-gen-terraform/README.md

 func CopyToStringCustom(diags diag.Diagnostics, obj string, t attr.Type, v attr.Value, preserveUnknown bool) attr.Value
 ```

-Use `custom_types` when the Terraform representation is shaped differently from
+Use `custom_type` when the Terraform representation is shaped differently from
 the Go field.
-For example, a Go `string` field can be represented in Terraform
+For example, a Go `string` field can be represented in Terraform as
-as a list of strings, with custom copy functions joining and splitting the
+a list of strings, with custom copy functions joining and splitting the value.
-value.

 Use `schema_types` when the generator can still perform the conversion and only
 needs different Terraform type/value constructors.
-Use `custom_types` when you
+Use `custom_type` when you need
-need to own the schema and both copy directions for the field.
+to own the schema and both copy directions for the field.
+The top-level
+`custom_types` map is still supported for existing configs.

 ## Custom duration value